jqhoogland/rationalia-starter/LW/Concepts/Moore's Law.md

 Though current CMOS technology is predicted to be nonviable below a certain size, many other technologies offer the potential for far greater miniaturization.
 This may delay Moore's law temporarily while the new technologies enter full-scale production.
 An end to Moore's law has often been predicted, but has failed to materialize so far.

-Moore's law is often cited as a reason to expect the creation of an [AGI](https://wiki.lesswrong.com/wiki/AGI) in the future, and is crucial for the possibility of [whole brain emulation](https://www.lesswrong.com/tag/whole-brain-emulation).
+Moore's law is often cited as a reason to expect the creation of an [AGI](https://wiki.lesswrong.com/wiki/AGI) in the future, and is crucial for the possibility of [[Whole Brain Emulation|whole brain emulation]].

 References
 ----------